 Attribute Name Description Default value timeOut The time in seconds before any test is considerated as unknown.
 Set it to 0 to disable the time-out.
 60 verboseLe The required level to output messages from the test suite.
 Can be one of those values: error, warning, info, verbose, debug. info reportNam The final report name (without extension). testsuite-report customPro The extension of the custom properties for each test.
-For investance, it is set to .options, a test named xxx/Test1. class will be associated with xxx/Test1.options.
-If a file exists for a test, the property testsuite.test.properties is set with its absolute path and given to the harnessScript.
-If the test path references a directory, then the custom properties path is the concatenation of the test path and the customPropertiesExtension value. .properties commonPro The properties to apply to every test of the test suite.
-Those properties is might be overridden by the custom properties of each test.
+For in- .properties commonPro The properties to apply to every test of the test suite.
+Those options might be overridden by the custom properties of each test.
 If this option is set and the file exists, the property testsuite.common.properties is set to the absolute path of the harnessScript file. no common properties label The build label. timestamp of when the test suite was invoked. productNa The name of the current tested product.
 TestSuite jvm The location of your Java VM to start the test suite (the harnessScript is called as is: [jvm] [] -buildfile [harnessScript]). java.home location if the property is set, java otherwise. jvmargs The arguments to pass to the Java VM started for each test.
-None. testsuite The name of the Ant property in which the path of the RemaitFebort sestbyed.
-Path is [outputDir]/[label]/ [reportName].xml testsuite.report.file testsuite The name of the Ant property in which is store the path of the Redirectory of the final report.
-Path is [outputDir]/[label] . testsuite.report.dir The name of the Ant property in which you want to have the result of the test suite (true or false), depending if every tests successfully passed the test suite or not.
-Ignored tests do not affect this result.
-None
+None. testsuite The name of the Ant property in which the path of the Remaitreport openion Path is [outputDir]/[label]/ [reportName].xml testsuite.report.file testsuite The name of the Ant property in which is store the path of the Redirectory of the first report.
+Path is [outputDir]/[label] . testsuite.report.dir testsuite The name of the Ant property in which you want to have the None